rin67630/Soft-Power-MPPT/README.md

 5. LiFePo batteries (4s)

 **The candies extra:**
-- an auxiliary DC output switchable and with voltage controlled by software to charge a second smaller battery or just to do neat things...
+- an auxiliary DC output switchable and with voltage controlled by software to charge a second smaller battery or just to do neat remote controlled things...
 - two control outputs to switch relay or FET boards
 - an I2C port to add sensors
 - an analog input port to measure something else